ShirotaT/DataAnalyst_Practicum/README.md

 # DataAnalyst_Practicum
-My Data Analyst portfolio project from Practium Indonesia bootcamp
+My portfolio project from Practium Indonesia bootcamp.

-## An example of project desriptions in README.md

-These projects were completed for Practicum's Data Analyst / Data Scientist professional training programs.
+These projects were completed for Practicum's Data Analyst professional training programs.

 | Project name | Description | Libraries used |
 | :---------------------- | :---------------------- | :---------------------- |